iamakulov/ts-assert-exists/README.md

 // Type of `process.env.TWITTER_TOKEN` is `string | undefined`.
 // `assertExists` will cast `process.env.TWITTER_TOKEN` to `string`
 // and throw an error with “Twitter token does not exist”
-// if `process.env.TWITTER_TOKEN` would be undefined.
+// if `process.env.TWITTER_TOKEN` would be null or undefined.
 ```

 ## Why